The Gap from "Interaction" to "Collaboration"

 The product form of agents marks a complete shift in AI products from "tool logic" to "scenario logic."

-The interaction form of the "dialog box" is not the key issue; the real core is how we define an Agent.
+The "dialog box" interaction form is not the key issue; the real core is how we define an Agent.